w32u/trashOS/README.md

 The hardware that I was using:

 **Motherboard:**

 - Asus P5K (1201 AHCI BIOS with Xeon microcodes)

 **Processor:**

 - Intel Xeon E5450 (4 cores, 3.0 GHz)

 **RAM:**

 - 4x 2 GB Kingston DDR2 800 MHz memory

 **GPUs:**

 - Sapphire Radeon RX 470 4 GB OC
 - Zotac GeForce GTX 260 896 MB (failed to inject)
 - XFX GeForce 8800 GS XXX 384 MB (in process)

 **Storage:**

 - Crucial BX500 240 GB SSD
-	- ~~There are actually some problems with this SSD model when using APFS like I/O errors, 10.12.6 with HFS+ boots and works just fine~~ Nevermind, it was my fault
+	- ~~There are actually some problems with this SSD model when using APFS like I/O errors, 10.12.6 with HFS+ boots and works just fine~~ Nevermind, it was my fault.
 - Seagate Desktop HDD 500 GB 7200 RPM
 ## Install process